 Fair value reserve The debt instrument fair value reserve comprises the changes in the fair value of investments, net of tax.
-Defined benefit reserve The defined benefit reserve represents the excess of the fair value of the assets of the defined benefit superannuation plan over the net present value of the defined benefit obligations.
+Cash flow hodgo rosonyo The hedging reserve comprises the fair value gains and losses associated with the effective parties of

 Cash flow hedge reserve The hedging reserve comprises the fair value gains and losses associated with the effective portion of designated cash flow hedging instruments.